bschollnick/QuickBBS/README.md

 * Forums
 * File Areas / Image Galleries - These are combined, and are mostly complete.
 * Wiki Support - Limited support at this time, you can view HTML, Markdown, and ASCII Text Files directly in the File Areas.
 There currently is no support for *editing* files at this time.
 * TBD?

 What's the design
 =================

-V3 & v2
+V3 Design

 The gallery application is intended to be a high performance, low resource, design.
 It is a hybrid design using the file system, and a user configurable database.
 The database is used to store details about the files, *along with their